Purchasing SPF Trailers: Is Your Air Pressure Equipment Sized for Optimal Performance?

 Many inexpensive dryers are rated for 125-160°F inlet air.
 This is an issue, because without proper time to cool, air temperature in a foam rig may exceed 200°F, which requires a dryer rated for higher inlet temperatures.

-Foam rigs should also have a water separator installed prior to the air dryer for removing liquid water.
+Foam rigs should also have a water separator installed before the air dryer for removing liquid water.
 Remember, air dryers remove water vapor, and water separators remove liquid water.

 Having an air dryer on your rig, especially in humid climates, is critical.
 Replacing your pumps, lines, guns, etc is extremely expensive if you get moisture in your A-side lines.
 Don’t cut costs — get the air dryer!